-- A. All IT systems mobile devices, laptops, tablets, mobile phones and any device capable of processing data, will be password protected. - B. All IT systems will be kept securely; the server and hard disks will be in a locked cabinet and the server room locked when the school is closed and at other times of reduced security; desktop computers and portable devices will be sited/stored in secure places. - C. Staff are expected to ensure the safety of their allocated school devices: devices may not be let unattended in cars at any time and they must be kept out of sight if taken home. - D. All passwords must be 'strong;' (at least 8 characters with a mixture of upper and lower case letters, numbers and symbols), the school will require regular changing of passwords. - E. No passwords will be written down or shared; advice is available on the safe storage of passwords. - F. The school will devise granulated levels of access as appropriate to staff responsibilities for access to personal - G. Devices that are used to process sensitive data and/or are vulnerable to theft will be secured with encryption - H. All emails containing personal data will use school systems and be encrypted [school email accounts / domains to be used]. - I. All deleted data will be deleted in a secure manner: physical data will be shredded and digital data will fully deleted with trash / junk emptied regularly.
-Hard disks no longer required will have the data on them deleted - J. Only data that is necessary for the effective performance of the school will be processed. - K. Data protection will be integrated into all appropriate policies and procedures (e.g. staff induction). - L. Staff will be updated with any significant interpretations or developments of the GDPR. - M. The school will have data impact assessments in place to protect vulnerable data subjects and sensitive data. - N. Data contained within an email, or attached to an email, will be transferred to a secure folder and the email deleted. - O. Physical data will be kept securely, having regard to the sensitivity of the data and the vulnerability of the data subject e.g. medical data will be accessible to those who need to support a school user's needs, but not to others. - P. All school users will handle personal data with care: it will not be left unattended (unattended computers must be locked), school users will not allow others to oversee personal data (screens must be positioned with care); papers must not be left where others can see them. - Q. All computers that might be used to process data will be set to lock (a screensaver will activate) after 10 minutes of inactivity. - R. The Headteacher and/or the DPO will approve who and how personal data is stored on mobile devices.

-- S. All digital data that is stored will be backed up on at least password protected devices - T. Personally owned devices will not be used for the storage of school personal data.
+- A. All IT systems mobile devices, laptops, mobile phones and any device capable of processing data, will be password protected. - B. All IT systems will be kept securely, and desktop computers and portable devices will be sited/stored in secure places. - C. Staff are expected to ensure the safety of their allocated school devices: devices may not be left unattended in cars at any time and they must be kept out of sight if taken home. - D. All passwords must be 'strong and not contain any related words to the person or organisation;', the school will require regular changing of passwords at least once a month.. - E. No passwords will be written down or shared; advice is available on the safe storage of passwords. - F. The school will devise granulated levels of access as appropriate to staff responsibilities for access to personal data. - G. All deleted data will be deleted in a secure manner: physical data will be shredded and digital data will fully deleted with trash / junk emptied regularly.
+Only data that is necessary for the effective performance of the school will be processed. - H. Data protection will be integrated into all appropriate policies and procedures (e.g. staff induction). - I. Staff will be updated with any significant interpretations or developments of the GDPR. - J. The school will have data impact assessments in place to protect vulnerable data subjects and sensitive data. - K. Data contained within an email, or attached to an email, will be transferred to a secure folder and the email deleted. - L. Physical data will be kept securely, having regard to the sensitivity of the data and the vulnerability of the data subject e.g. medical data will be accessible to those who need to support a school user's needs, but not to others. - M. All school users will handle personal data with care: it will not be left unattended (unattended computers must be locked), school users will not allow others to oversee personal data (screens must be positioned with care); papers must not be left where others can see them. - N. All computers that might be used to process data will be set to lock (a screensaver will activate) after 10 minutes of inactivity. - O. The Headteacher and/or the DPO will approve who and how personal data is stored on mobile devices.
+All school ipads can be wiped remotely. - P. Personally owned devices will not be used for the storage of school personal data.